 “You can stay at Scott’s, can’t you?”

 “Sure, make me an orphan, alone in a cruel world.”
-But my puppy dog eyes didn’t faze her.
+My puppy dog eyes don’t faze her.

 “That’s not fair.”